splunk/public-o11y-docs/sp-oncall/spoc-integrations/jira-app-integration-guide-victorops.rst

 * Jira Version Required: Jira Server 7.7.0 - 8.22.6, Jira Cloud
 * Splunk On-Call Version Required: Starter, Growth, or Enterprise
-* Global Admin privileges are required for the Splunk On-Call portion of the configuration.*
+* Global Admin privileges are required for the Splunk On-Call configuration.

 Configure in Splunk On-Call
 =====================================

 #.
 In Splunk On-Call, go to :guilabel:`Integrations` then :guilabel:`API`.
 #.
-Select :guilabel:`New Key*`.
+Select :guilabel:`New Key`.
 #.
 Give the key a description and copy the resulting API key and API ID.

 Install the Splunk On-Call Add-On in Jira